fffelix-jan/macspoof/README.md

-# macspoof
+# MacSpoof

-MAC Address Spoofing Shell Scripts, designed for MacBooks.
-They were written on request from my friends and are very primitive.
-Use to either prevent people tracking which Wi-Fi networks you connect to, or use to bypass blocking at your school (although I am NOT responsible for what you do with these!).
-Please read the licence for futher details.
+MAC Address Spoofing App (now with GUI)!
+Made with AppleScript, Python, and shell scripts.
+Use these to spoof your Mac's Wi-Fi MAC address (usually to bypass blocking).
+However, use at your own risk!